 by Max Butterfield

-Hivemind spoke with author K.C.
-Mead-Brewer about her work on our first AR game, The Unpaved.
+Hivemind spoke with designer Natalie Mueller about her work on our first AR game, The Unpaved.
 The game, written by Mead-Brewer and designed by Computer Science graduate student Natalie Mueller, is an ecohorror exploring The Anthropocene.

 Do you have any favourite stories or authors, if so why?

-Do you have any advice for people wanting to pursue writing speculative fiction?
+Do you have any advice for people wanting to start computer science or game design themselves?

 About the Interviewer